+The Seiko Epson Corporate Pension Fund manages the Company's corporate pension reserves.
 The Company systematically promotes and assigns qualified individuals to manage the corporate pension fund and provides them with ongoing educational opportunities so that they can increase their professional knowledge of corporate pension fund management and fulfill the functions expected of them as asset owners.